bertux/ens-fifs/README.md

-# Hardhat Boilerplate
+# ENS testing

-This repository contains a sample project that you can use as the starting point for your Ethereum project.
-It's also a great fit for learning the basics of smart contract development.
+This repository contains a sample project that you can use as the starting point for your ENS deployment test.
+It's also a great fit for learning the basics of ENS development.

-This project is intended to be used with the
-[Hardhat Beginners Tutorial](https://hardhat.org/tutorial), but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and `frontend` directories.
+This project is intended to be used with the [Deploying ENS on a Private Chain](https://docs.ens.domains/deploying-ens-on-a-private-chain) tutorial, but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and `frontend` directories.